GPT-5.2 ProBatch 2

 The recurring move is: if you can name the unit correctly, you can reason correctly.

-• “the genetic code is a table of transformation” (language correction)
+• “the is a ” (language correction)

 • “we were talking the same language” (collaboration happens when coordinate systems align)